zchee/neovim-wiki/Introduction.md

 It is important to emphasize that **this is not a project to rewrite Vim from scratch** or transform it into an IDE (though the new features provided will enable IDE-like distributions of the editor).
-The changes implemented here should have little impact on vim's editing model or vimscript in general.
-Most vimscript plugins should continue to work normally.
+The changes implemented here should have little impact on vim's editing model or Vimscript in general.
+Most Vimscript plugins should continue to work normally.

 The following topics contain brief explanations of the major changes (and motivations) that will be performed in the first iteration: